rizwan09/REDCODER/SCODE-G/README.md

 ## Features
 1. SCODE-G generator model is based on [PLBART](https://arxiv.org/abs/2103.06333).
-2. It can work with originl input and top-k unimoal or bimoal retrived candidates.
+2. It takes the original input and its top-k unimoal or bimoal retrived candidates.
 For details see [our paper](https://arxiv.org/abs/2108.11601).

-## Dependency Installation

-We tested with pytorch 1.7.1 and fairseq 0.9.0
-Please install them first.

 ## SCODE-G Installation